sukrumerey/OpenPNM-Examples/Simulations/simulating_capillary_pressure_curves.md

 ### Plotting the Capillary Pressure Curve

 It is possible using the information stored on the ``MIP`` object to reproduce the capillary pressure curve manually.
 Since this is such a common operation, however, the **Drainage** class has methods already available for doing this.
 The raw capillary pressure curve data can be obtained using the ``get_drainage_data`` method, which returns a table of data for plotting in an external program of your choice.
-Alternatively, a plot can be created directly with ``MIP.plot_drainage_curve()``.
+Alternatively, a plot can be created directly with ``plot_drainage_curve``.

 ![](http://i.imgur.com/ZxuCict.png)